Nomad-Media/samples-python/user/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a user's saved search data.](ref:deleteusersavedsearchdata)
+> For more information about the API calls used go to [Delete User Saved Search Data](https://developer.nomad-cms.com/docs/delete-user-saved-search-data)

 ## Delete User Session Data